trodicaro/buckets/README.md

 I initially wanted to use a regex to capture the data fields needed from the csv file, but it became too cryptic to read and switched to regular string methods.
 I also learned that reading from a csv can be done with pandas, but I suspect it's an overkill.

 My solution started without using classes and object.
 Looking for the abstractions as I solved.

+**Testing**

+Ideally I would run different sets of csv files on every run, but I kept it at one set for now and focused on writing a comprehensive test suite.

 **Other Notes**